prominence-eosc/docs/factories.md

 Currently there are the following types of job factories:
 * parameteric sweep: a set of jobs is created by substituting a range of values into a template

-Each will be describe below.
+Each will be described below.

 ## Parametric sweep
 A et of jobs is created by substituting a range of values into a template job.
 Substitutions can be made in the command to be executed or the values obtained using environment variables.
 Here's an example fragment which would need to be included in a workflow description: